xmartlabs/xmartlabs.github.io/_posts/2016-09-06-Eureka-custom-row-tutorial.md

 ![Nib file example](/images/eureka-custom-row/user-info-cell.png)

 You can see the source files [in this gist](https://gist.github.com/mats-claassen/7add73434216ee9cd70309c7e8deba31).
-The code is in Swift 2 syntax so it will break if you are on Swift 3.
+The code has recently been updated to Swift 3.

 ## Where to go from here